bevyengine/bevy/release-content/release-notes/atmosphere_environment_map.md

 You can now have dynamic reflections and ambient light in your scene that match the procedural sky.

-As the sky changes, reflections on shiny and rough materials update automatically to stay consistent—no pre-baked environment maps needed.
+As the sky changes, reflections on shiny and rough materials update automatically to stay consistent — no pre-baked environment maps needed.

 To enable this for a camera, add the new component `AtmosphereEnvironmentMapLight` to the camera entity: